 Consider an appeal if you experienced significant, extenuating circumstances beyond your control.

-Scholarship appeals are for use if you are unable to utilize the summer option to meet criteria AND you experienced significant, extenuating circumstances beyond your control (such as an extended, serious medical emergency).
+Scholarship appeals are for use if you experienced significant, extenuating circumstances beyond your control (such as an extended, serious medical emergency).
 Completed appeals must be submitted by no later than close of business on July 1.
 Late requests will not be accepted.
 If you experienced other challenges throughout the year, such as difficulty with classes, time management, work or family responsibilities, or other co-curricular commitments, be aware that these are not considered extenuating circumstances.
 In these cases, it is important to consult with your academic advisor to determine feasibility of the ASU summer enrollment option and utilize ASU resources earlier in the semester to ensure that you receive the guidance and assistance necessary to remain on track academically.
 Read more about the scholarship appeal process, examples of extenuating circumstances and the form.

 Changes to qualifying information or revisions of federal, state, or institutional policy may result in updates to scholarship eligibility and adjustment of financial aid awards.
 Information is subject to change.